keypom/keypom-docs/docs/Tutorials/Advanced/daos/final.md

 ```bash
 near view moondao.sputnikv2.testnet get_policy
 ```
-This is the output, trimmed to only show the `new_onboardee_role`'s members.
-This is the only role of concern as the new members will be automatically registered here.
+This is the output, trimmed to only show the `new-onboardee-role`'s members.
+This is the only role of concern as the FC drop has been configured to send new members here.
 ```bash
 roles:[
     { name: 'all', kind: 'Everyone', permissions: [], vote_policy: {} },